conda/conda/docs/source/config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, conda-build builds all recipes that you specify.
 You can instead skip recipes that are already built.
-Recipes are skipped if and only if *all* of its outputs are available on your currently configured channels.
+A recipe is skipped if and only if *all* of its outputs are available on your currently configured channels.

 .. code-block:: yaml